docsforadobe/illustrator-scripting-guide/docs/introduction/executingScripts.rst

 a script file.
 When you select the file, the script is executed.

 Only files that are of one of the supported file types are displayed in the browse dialog.
-For details, see
+For details, see :ref:`introduction/scriptingLanguageSupport`
-“Scripting language support in Adobe Illustrator CC 2017” on page 7.
-// todo: add link

 ----

+.. _introduction/executingScripts/startup:

 Startup scripts (.jsx scripts only)
 ================================================================================